rietta/GpgMeTest/README.md

 ## Weaknesses

 ### Know plaintext attack
-If GnuPG were to be found to be susceptible to a known plaintext attack then an attacker could learn information about the key used because encrypted records have labels or JSON keys in common.
+If GnuPG were to be found to be susceptible to a known plaintext attack then an attacker could learn information about the key used because encrypted records have labels or JSON keys in common. **It is not known to be susceptible to this attack with the current modern ciphers.**

 This should only be possible for weak ciphers, even the classic DES is not prone to a KPA.